light156/multi-ancestry-COJO/README.md

 If it still fails to run, your system may not be compatible with the precompiled binary.
 In that case, please follow the build steps (which is quite simple) below or contact us for assistance.

+Our program mainly targets Linux servers, but we also include ready-to-use executables for macOS and Windows in the `bin_macOS_win` folder.
+They were compiled and tested on macOS 15.3.2 and Windows 11.

+If you run into compatibility issues on any system, feel free to reach out and we are very happy to help.

 ## Usage & Example Commands